 Andrew Simon is the editor-in-chief of Hip Hop Republicans.
 As a world public speaking champion and professional web designer, Andrew has provided public speaking consulting, speech writing, and web design services for a wide range of political and business professionals.
 His political focus is on minority outreach, urban socioeconomic development, and policy promoting entrepreneurship and school choice as a tool for social mobility.

-Richard Ivory is the Chief Political Strategist for Freedmen (PAC), and is currently chairman of The Civil Rights Institute.
-He is the former editor for Communities Digital News, an affiliate of the Washington Times.
-He has worked for the Republican National Committee and currently serves as a board member of Republicans for Black Empowerment.
-In 2008, he served as a consultant to the Youth for John McCain ’08 campaign.
+Richard Ivory is the former editor for Communities Digital News, an affiliate of the Washington Times.
+He has worked for the Republican National Committee and, in 2008, served as a consultant to the Youth for John McCain ’08 campaign.
 He is also an advocate for LGBT and mental health awareness, and has been featured in The New York Times, National Public Radio, CNN and US News & World Report.
 Currently an independent, he sees positive and negative aspects in both political parties, and holds to the belief that no political party has a monopoly on the truth.

 Sean Jacobs is an Australian and co-founder of New Guinea Commerce – a website he runs in his spare time which promotes good governance, economic growth and next generation leadership in the Indo-Pacific.
 He has previously worked as an Australian Youth Ambassador for Development to Fiji, a consultant to the United Nations in Papua New Guinea and as a federal policy adviser in the area of national security.
 He currently lives in Brisbane, Australia